 Although there is currently no cure for Parkinson’s disease (PD), multidisciplinary medical care interventions can help people with Parkinson’s lead fulfilling and productive lives for many years while also decreasing the physical and emotional burden of PD.

 In our interdisciplinary approach, patients are always the central focus, with patients and their caregivers accessing services as needed at any point in the progression of the disease.
 Patients and families have easy access to ongoing information concerning services and benefits.
 A nurse coordinator assists in accessing services and maintaining open communication.

 Through technology, we bring the experts to you…

-Using our state-of-the-art telehealth technology, Dr. Ray Dorsey, an expert in movement disorders at the University of Rochester, brings advanced, specialized care to the people in our state who have PD.
+Using our state-of-the-art telehealth technology, Dr. Ray Dorsey from the University of Rochester, and Dr. Tsao-Wei Lang from Thomas Jefferson University, both experts in movement disorders, bring advanced, specialized care to the people in our state who have PD.

-Dr. Dorsey and Prof. Roseanne Dobkin, an expert in psychology at Rutgers-Robert Wood Johnson Medical School, work closely with UD nurse practitioners, clinical specialists, physical and speech therapists, exercise physiologists, nutritionists, researchers, and local mental health professionals to meet the needs of our patients.
+Dr. Dorsey, Dr. Lang and Prof. Roseanne Dobkin, an expert in psychology at Rutgers-Robert Wood Johnson Medical School, work closely with UD Nurse Practitioners, clinical specialists, physical and speech therapists, exercise physiologists, nutritionists, researchers, and local mental health professionals to meet the needs of our patients.

 Contact us for an appointment